idmillington/undum/README.md

 6. Copy `tutorial.game.js` to the file name you chose in the last step.
 Open it and begin creating your game.

+Reference documentation, including full API details, is at http://undum.com/docs/API.html, and is also included in the repository.

-The source code for all the files is heavily commented, so if you get stuck, go in and read it.
+The source code for all the files is also heavily commented, so if you get stuck, go in and read it.

 ## Deploying

-To deploy your game, just upload the `index.html` and the `media` folder to your webserver.
+To deploy your game, just upload your HTML file and the `media` folder to your webserver.
 You can serve several games with the same look and feel from the same directory.
-Just rename `index.html` to a different name for each game, and have each HTML file load the correct `.game.js` file at the end.
-The remaining files will be reused.
+You need a different HTML file for each game, and each one should load the correct `.game.js` file at the end.
+Add any media you need for your game (images, audio, video), and the remaining files will be reused.

 For example, if you had 3 games: `episode1`, `episode2`, and `christmas-special`.
 You'd have a directory structure: